-- Buffer to public or current use classified land - Although credit for this category was not requested, the property is adjacent to property enrolled in the PBRS program (parcel 082107-9008 to the west and parcel 082107-9003 to the east).
-The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to both of these adjacent lands, which exceeds the category's requirement.
-Credit for this category is recommended. - Farm and agricultural conservation land
+• Buffer to public or current use classified land

+Although credit for this category was not requested, the property is adjacent to land participating in the PBRS program (parcel #072507-9040 to the east).
+The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
+Credit for this category is recommended.

+• Farm and agricultural conservation land

-Approximately 1.00 acres of the property consists of farmland actively managed for equestrian use.
+The property is presently enrolled in the farm and agriculture program (RCW 84.34).
+Approximately 25 acres of the property consists of farmland historically managed for cattle grazing.
 In order for the property to qualify for this category and enroll this area in PBRS, an approved farm management plan must be implemented.
-The owners are planning to work with the King Conservation District to develop a farm management plan.
+The owner is planning to work with the King Conservation District to develop a farm management plan.
 At this time, because a plan has not been provided, credit for this category cannot be granted.
-However, if a plan is received by the department on or before October 31, 2016, then credit for this category could be awarded administratively.
+However, if a plan is received by the department on or before October 31, 2018, then credit for this category could be awarded administratively.